Bogdanp/ymage/README.md

 ymage
 -----
-ymage is a simple image slideshow creator written in python.
+ymage is a simple image slideshow creator written in Python.

 Requirements
 ------------